-Some Rover units, such as the GMS700 have built in bi-axial Tiltmeters.
+The GMS700 rovers have built in bi-axial Tiltmeters.
 It is important to choose a reference orientation for the A and B axis so that changes in tilt can be quantified in the future.
 For example, the A axis could be positioned north/south or in a hillside situation, one of the axes could be positioned up/down slope.